theodi/EUeLearning/README.md

 4) [Optional] The european data portal theme is available [here](https://github.com/theodi/adapt-theme-eu/blob/master/README.md).
 This can be used as a custom theme by downloading it into the adapt_framework\src\theme\ directory.
 More information on themes and using themes can be found on the [Adapt Wiki](https://github.com/adaptlearning/adapt_authoring/wiki/Modifying-the-Vanilla-Theme).

+*Note 1*: The course objects (in /course/{lang} are avaialble under an Open Licence however this licence *DOES NOT* cover third party rights including shutterstock images and company logos.
+Re-users should establish their own rights to use such contents prior to direct re-use.

-The original master repository with the source code (including Adapt 1 framework) is located at https://github.com/theodi/ODI-eLearning.
+*Note 2*: The original master repository with the source code (including Adapt 1 framework) is located at https://github.com/theodi/ODI-eLearning.
 However, we would not recommend using this!
 As Adapt 1 has now been retired there is very little support (other than bug fix) for developing using this old version of the framework.

-*Note 1*: The course objects (in /course/{lang} are avaialble under an Open Licence however this licence *DOES NOT* cover third party rights including shutterstock images and company logos.
-Re-users should establish their own rights to use such contents prior to direct re-use.

 Thanks!